 Don’t worry, they should get the hang of it within a few weeks.
 And if they don’t you can give them a little helping hand.
 Here are a few tips:

 - Wake them up!
-Make sure you wake them up for feeds every 3-4 hours in the day, don’t be tempted to let them sleep longer so that you can get those extra chores done.
+Make sure you wake them up for feeds every 3 hours or so in the day, don’t be tempted to let them sleep longer so that you can get those extra chores done.
 While it may seem like a good idea you’ll only be encouraging them to wake for extra feeds in the night as they’re hungry.

 - Don’t keep the noise down.
 Parents often make the mistake of thinking the room needs to be dead silent for their baby to sleep during the day.
 The idea here is to help them tell the difference between the dark silent night, and the bright noisy day.
 Allowing your baby to snooze in the living room, or in a somewhat light and noisy room helps them to distinguish night from day.